surfstudio/NodeKit/TechDocs/MainConcept.md

 }
 ```

-We used here static withMappedExceptions method.
-It allowed us to map all exceptions to `Faulure` of `NodeResult`.
+We used here static `withMappedExceptions` method.
+It allowed us to map all exceptions to `Failure` of `NodeResult`.
-You can find more details about this and other methods of NodeResult [here](https://surfstudio.github.io/NodeKit/Extensions/NodeResult.html).
+You can find more details about this and other methods of NodeResult [here](../docs/Extensions/NodeResult.html).

 What if we want to map database errors to some custom errors?
 Let's write a node for this.